HumanCellAtlas/dcp-community/rfcs/text/0000-zendesk-triage-sop.md

 Users must have a standard way to give feedback and request help.
 There will be a general up-tick on support demand every time we release a new feature or roll out a new type of data.
 Having a basic ticketing system in place will help assure that no problems are missed.
 Understanding the needs of the DCP users is paramount.

 ### Sustainability Through the GA
-Upon general release, the full range of use cases will come into play and we anticipate a large increase in both the nubmer of tickets and diversity of questions asked by users.
-Addressing these tickets will require a big time committment, so we need an efficient system in place and a team well-versed in the DCP and its scientific applications.
+Upon general release, the full range of use cases will come into play and a large increase in both the number of tickets and diversity of questions is anticipated.
+Addressing these tickets will require a big time commitment, so we need an efficient system in place and a team well-versed in the DCP and its scientific applications.

 This RFC describes an SOP that we think will satisfy both the Beta2 test phase and the early days of the GA.
 As we grow in our understanding of user support needs, this SOP will likely need revision to address long-term sustainability.